-SAMAR HAFEEZ, BENGALURU
+SAMAR HAFEEZ, BANGALORE

 Suicide prevention is one of the most challenging issues mental health professionals are facing in today’s world.
 Suicide is an act of taking one’s life voluntarily and intentionally.
 It is a complex, multifaceted and a global phenomenon.
 Over the years, suicide rates in India have increased substantially.
 As of 2016, suicide was the most common cause of death among both age groups of 15-29 years and 15-39 years.[1]
 However, it should be known that suicide occurs throughout lifespan.

-The stigma and taboo around mental illness is pervasive, making it difficult for the professionals to penetrate into the deep-rooted and profound reasons that lead to suicide.
+The stigma and taboo around mental illness is pervasive, making it difficult for professionals to penetrate into the deep-rooted and profound reasons that lead to suicide.
 The problem of suicide has not been adequately tackled due to prejudice, lack of openness and awareness about the phenomenon.

 Risk factors for suicide

 Risk factors are those characteristics or conditions that make a person more prone to suicide.
-Prolonged untreated mental illnesses; especially major depression, substance use disorders, bipolar disorder, borderline personality disorder, and major life crisis such as divorce, death of loved one, separation, domestic violence, unemployment, relationship break-up with severe psychological distress and anguish, poor community or spiritual support, unjust treatment, discriminations, bullying (cyber or in-person), exposures to suicides through media or at home, antisocial attitudes, high impulsivity, low frustration tolerance, academic failures, overwhelming environmental and societal pressures, chronic pain or physical illness etc. are among major risk factors of suicide.
+Prolonged untreated mental illnesses, especially major depression, substance use disorders, bipolar disorder, borderline personality disorder, and major life crisis such as divorce, death of loved ones, separation, domestic violence, unemployment, relationship break-up with severe psychological distress and anguish, poor community or spiritual support, unjust treatment, discriminations, bullying (cyber or in-person), exposures to suicides through media or at home, antisocial attitudes, high impulsivity, low frustration tolerance, academic failures, overwhelming environmental and societal pressures, chronic pain or physical illness etc. are among major risk factors of suicide.

-Warning signs:
+Warning signs

-Verbal cues: The person might directly talk about wanting to die or kill himself/herself, make comments about hopelessness and lack of purpose or goal in life, express feelings of helplessness or having no reason to live, or talk about being trapped or being a burden to others.
+Verbal cues: The person might directly talk about wanting to die or kill themselves, make comments about hopelessness and lack of purpose or goal in life, express feelings of helplessness or having no reason to live, or talk about being trapped or being a burden to others.

-Behavioural cues: This might include an abrupt change in the person’s behaviour compared to his/her early ways of functioning.
+Behavioural cues: This might include an abrupt change in the person’s behaviour compared to their early ways of functioning.
 For example, initiation or increase in alcohol or drug abuse, sudden changes in appearance or personality, poor self-hygiene, withdrawal from family, friends and other social activities, sleeping too much or too little, absenteeism, display of rage, reckless behaviour, preoccupation with death in letters, drawings or scribbles, performing last rights or packing up all prized possessions, and drastic mood fluctuations.

 Situational cues: Examine if the person has had any failure in life (recent or past) which might include loss of job, loss of a loved one, domestic quarrels, relationship issues or chronic physical ailment.